Broad arrow: Legality

+Newspaper

-In 1936 The Army, Navy and Air Force Gazette amalgamated with the Naval and Military Record to form United Services Review.
+A newspaper, The Broad Arrow, including the broad arrow symbol in its masthead, and described as "A Paper for the Services", was published from 1833.
+Its title was later extended to include The Naval and Military Gazette.
+During the First World War it was printed by W. H. Smith & Son.
+It later became The Army, Navy and Air Force Gazette: incorporating "The Broad Arrow" and "Naval and Military Gazette".
+In 1936, it merged with the Naval and Military Record to form the United Services Review.

+Surplus material

+Items deemed no longer serviceable, but still of market value, were stamped again with a second broad arrow, nose-to-nose with the first, to mark them as legally "sold out of service".

 In the American colonies

 The broad arrow was used by the British to mark trees (one species of which was the eastern white pine) intended for ship building use in North America during colonial times.
 Three axe strikes, resembling an arrowhead and shaft, were marked on large mast-grade trees.
 Use of the broad arrow mark commenced in earnest in 1691 with the Massachusetts Charter, which contained a Mast Preservation Clause specifying, in part:

 Initially England imported its mast trees from the Baltic states, but it was an expensive, lengthy and politically treacherous proposition.
 Much of British naval policy at the time revolved around keeping the trade route to the Baltics open.
 With Baltic timber becoming less appealing to use, the Admiralty's eye turned towards the Colonies.
 Colonists paid little attention to the Charter's Mast Preservation Clause, and tree harvesting increased with disregard for broad arrow protected trees.
 However, as Baltic imports decreased, the British timber trade increasingly depended on North American trees, and enforcement of broad arrow policies increased.
 Persons appointed to the position of Surveyor-General of His Majesty's Woods were responsible for selecting, marking and recording trees as well as policing and enforcing the unlicensed cutting of protected trees.
 This process was open to abuse, and the British monopoly was very unpopular with colonists.
 Part of the reason was that many protected trees were on either town-owned or privately owned lands.

 Colonists could only sell mast trees to the British, but were substantially underpaid for the lumber.
 Even though it was illegal for the colonists to sell to enemies of the crown, both the French and the Spanish were in the market for mast trees as well and would pay a much better price.
 Acts of Parliament in 1711, 1722 and 1772 (Timber for the Navy Act 1772) extended protection finally to 12 in trees and resulted in the Pine Tree Riot that same year.
 This was one of the first acts of rebellion by the American colonists leading to the American Revolution in 1775, and a flag bearing a white pine is said to have been flown at the Battle of Bunker Hill.